ULHPC/ulhpc-docs/docs/software/maths/matlab.md

 ## Interactive mode

-To open an MATLAB in the interactive mode, please follow the following steps:
+To open MATLAB in the interactive mode, please follow the following steps:

 (_eventually_) [connect](../../connect/access.md) to the ULHPC login node with the `-X` (or `-Y`) option: